MetaNetX/MNXtools/doc/convert_manual.md

 # Status codes (conversion to MNXref)

-The reported observations are organized according to the `chem`/`comp`/`reac` identifiers of the source model to permit the utilisation og the report without considering further the mapped model.
+In the yaml ouput, the mapping reports are organized according to the `chem:`/`comp:`/`reac:` identifiers of the source model to permit the utilisation of the report without considering further the mapped model.

-The mapping always provides the source `ID_src:` and destination `ID_dst`identifiers and a `status` list made of the codes explained below.
+The mappings always provides the source `ID_src:` and destination `ID_dst:` identifiers and a `status` list made of the codes explained below.
 Some of these codes comes with additioal attributes.
 The names of the different entities are supplied as comments to faciliate the reading of the yaml log by a human, some of these names are propagated from the source model, the other are taken from MNXref.

 The following code are produced: